Sud Express: Events

-The service today
+Late 20th century to 2020

-With the 1989 opening of the LGV Atlantique, the direct service was discontinued in favour of a (faster) combination of two different trains.
-The original connection from and to Paris is now made with one TGV to Irun and from Hendaye (the twin border towns on opposite sides of the French/Spanish border).
+With the 1994 introduction of LGV Atlantique service from Paris to Irún and from Hendaye (the twin border towns on opposite sides of the French/Spanish border), the through Sud Express service was discontinued in favour of a (faster) combination of two different trains.
+The original connection from and to Paris was then made with one TGV to Irun and from Hendaye.

-The continuing Sud Express runs as a night train from Irun at the French/Spanish border to Lisbon and from Lisbon to Hendaye.
-Until April 2010, facilities existed for 2nd class seated accommodation, 2nd class couchette cars (6-bunk compartments), and 1st class private sleeping compartments for 1, 2 or 3 passengers.
+The continuing Sud Express ran as a night train from Irun at the French/Spanish border to Lisbon and from Lisbon to Hendaye.
+Until April 2010, facilities existed for second-class seated accommodation, second-class couchette cars (6-bunk compartments), and first-class private sleeping compartments for 1, 2 or 3 passengers.

-Previously, first class passengers found a bar of chocolate and a small bottle of port in their compartments upon boarding the train, with dinner served in a well-appointed dining and bar car, and a continental breakfast the following morning.
-However, by 2019 the restaurant facility is no more and catering has been reduced to very basic meals in the bar car.
+Previously, first-class passengers found a bar of chocolate and a small bottle of port in their compartments upon boarding the train, with dinner served in a well-appointed dining and bar car, and a continental breakfast the following morning.
+However, by 2019 the full restaurant car and catering had been replaced by a cafe-bar car.

-The train consists of a Talgo IV set hired from Renfe hauled by a RENFE Class 252 between the Irún/Hendaye and Medina del Campo, a RENFE Class 334 between Medina del Campo and Vilar Formoso and a CP Class 5600 between Vilar Formoso and Lisbon.
+The train consisted of a Talgo IV set hired from Renfe hauled by a RENFE Class 252 between the Irún/Hendaye and Medina del Campo, a RENFE Class 334 between Medina del Campo and Vilar Formoso and a CP Class 5600 between Vilar Formoso and Lisbon.

-The Portuguese Government's strategic plan for transport, published in October 2011, envisaged the withdrawal of the Sud Express.
-The service (as of January 2019) has so far survived.
+The Portuguese government's strategic plan for transport, published in October 2011, envisaged the withdrawal of the Sud Express.
 In October 2012, CP started an Intercity (later downgraded to InterRegional) service between Porto and Coimbra in order to improve the connection between the Sud Express and northern Portugal.
-Also from October on this train in only operated by CP-Comboios de Portugal.
+Also from October 2012, this train was operated by CP-Comboios de Portugal.

-Since 25 April 2018, the southbound Sud Express starts at Hendaye (instead of Irún), due to the lack of proper certification from the new fleet of TGV 2N2 operating on the LGV SEA.
+After 25 April 2018, the southbound Sud Express started at Hendaye (instead of Irún), due to the lack of proper certification from the new fleet of TGV 2N2 operating on the LGV SEA.

-Interruption during the COVID-19 Pandemic
+Suspension due to COVID-19 pandemic

-Due to the Coronavirus pandemic, the service was suspended on 17 March 2020 and (as of December 2022) has not yet resumed.
+The service was suspended on 17 March 2020, due to the COVID-19 pandemic, but has not resumed.
 In March 2021, a representative of the Spanish transport ministry said that the country may stop having night trains even after the end of the coronavirus pandemic.

+Return to service in 2025

+In November 2024, a proposal by the LIVRE Party to resume the Sud Express service between Portugal and Spain was approved.
+As of late 2024, the Portuguese and Spanish governments were negotiating its return to service in the first half of 2025.